Cipriani Residences Miami: CCCC Miami

 In December 2014, the site was sold for $74.74 million to China City Construction Corp, an affiliate of China Communications Construction Company.
 In 2015 it was revealed that they planned a redesign, aiming to build the tallest building in Miami and that it could largely be an office space, though it would be mixed-use.
 They were seeking EB-5 funding to cover part of the expected $875 million cost.

 Cipriani Residences Miami

 In the 2020s, the project was revived again by Mast Capital as a three tower development with the tallest being about 900 ft, which would make it the second tallest building in Miami, pending the completion of the 1040 ft Waldorf Astoria Miami in 2026.
 In October 2024, construction began on the main 80-story tower.
+The tower surpassed the height of Panorama Tower in 2026, briefly becoming the tallest building in Miami before the Waldorf tower tops out in 2027.